July 2021 Agenda

 Under Government Code section 11123(a), all meetings of a state body are open and public, and all persons are permitted to attend any meeting of a state body, except as otherwise provided in that article.

-Pursuant to Executive Order N-29-20, certain provisions of the Bagley Keene Open Meeting Act regarding public attendance at Commission meetings are suspended due to a State of Emergency in response to the COVID-19 pandemic.
-Consistent with the Executive Order, this Commission meeting will be conducted by teleconference only.
-None of the locations from which Commissioners will participate will be open to the public to view the meeting and make public comment.
-Members of the public who wish to observe the meeting may do so via YouTube or via telephone by calling (877) 411-9748; access code 723284.
-Members of the public who wish to comment during the meeting may do so by telephone or using the Commission’s public participation portal found at http://mediasite.fppc.ca.gov/.
+Pursuant to Executive Order N-08-21, certain provisions of the Bagley Keene Open Meeting Act regarding public attendance at Commission meetings are suspended due to a State of Emergency in response to the COVID-19 pandemic.
+The Commission’s hearing room will be open to the public to view the meeting and make public comment.
+Members of the public may also observe the meeting on YouTube or by telephone at (877) 411-9748; access code 723284, and may comment during the meeting via telephone or electronically using the Commission’s public participation portal found at http://mediasite.fppc.ca.gov/.
 If a Commissioner is participating from a remote location, that location will not be open to the public.

 Persons who, due to a disability, need assistance in order to participate in this meeting should, prior to the meeting, contact the Commission Assistant at (916) 322-5745 (voice), CommAsst@fppc.ca.gov (e-mail) and ADACoordinator@fppc.ca.gov.
 TTY/TDD and Speech-to-Speech users may dial 7-1-1 for the California Relay Service to submit comments on an agenda item or to request special accommodations for persons with disabilities.

 The Commission may take action on any item listed on this agenda.

 During this comment period, any person is invited to speak on any topic that is not listed on this agenda.
 Action may not be taken on any matter raised during this public comment period until the matter is specifically listed on a future agenda.
 Those who wish to comment on an item that has been listed on this agenda may comment when that item has been opened for consideration by the Commission and before any action is taken.

 2. Approval of Commission Minutes